phetsims/plinko-probability/doc/implementation-notes.md

 on the path that it 'chose' at its creation.
 Finally, it ends up at the histogram and it is added to the statistics of the histogram.

-The display of balls is optimized using CanvasNode, see BallsNode.
+The display of balls is optimized by using CanvasNode, see BallsNode.
 A single ball image (scaled to fit the space between pegs on the Galton board) is used to render all balls.